 Study Habits, Daily Work and Quizzes

-· Expect homework daily.
-Homework is due the next school day unless otherwise specified.
-Assignments are cumulative; it is necessary and essential to keep up with all assigned work.
+· Expect practice work daily.
+The curriculum is cumulative thus it builds on the preceding concept; it is necessary and essential to keep up with all assigned work.

 · Collaborative group discussions, problem solving, and laboratory work will be incorporated into many lessons.

-· Homework will be checked regularly and in a variety of ways, including but not limited to:
+· Practice work will be checked regularly and in a variety of ways, including but not limited to

 Students will not know ahead of time whether an assignment will be collected or a quiz will be given.
 Furthermore, if an assignment is collected, the student will not know ahead of time if it will be graded for accuracy.
 Therefore, it is important that all assignments are done to the best of the student's ability.

 · Unit exams will be of mixed format (multiple choice, fill-in-the-blank, true or false, short answer, simulated lab, essay) and will be cumulative.

 · Unit exams will be given approximately every 2-4 weeks and will comprise the majority of the student's grade.